thoughtbot/Argo/README.md

 ## Version Compatibility

 Note that we're aggressive about pushing `master` forward along with new versions of Swift.
-Therefor, we highly recommend against pointing at `master`, and instead using [one of the releases we've provided][releases].
+Therefore, we highly recommend against pointing at `master`, and instead using [one of the releases we've provided][releases].

 Here is the current Swift compatibility breakdown: